 Most of the existing buildings in seismic prone regions across the globe are non-ductile as they are built prior to the introduction of modern seismic design codes.
 Due to the limited ductility capacity, these buildings are significantly vulnerable under severe ground shakings.
 Corrosion deterioration of these older non-ductile buildings further reduces the lateral load carrying capacity.
-Identifying the negative influence of corrosion on lateral load carrying capacity of buildings, several experimental campaigns have been conducted on RC columns under cyclic loading [CITE Meda et al. 2014, Goksu and Ilki 2016, Ma et al. 2012, Yang et al. 2012].
+Identifying the negative influence of corrosion on the lateral load carrying capacity of buildings, several experimental campaigns have been conducted on RC columns under cyclic loading [CITE Meda et al. 2014, Goksu and Ilki 2016, Ma et al. 2012, Yang et al. 2012].
 Results from these studies reveal that the flexural strength and ductility capacity of RC columns decreases significantly when the longitudinal reinforcement bars sustain higher levels of corrosion.
 Additionally, the energy dissipation capacity of RC columns also decreases significantly with the increase in corrosion levels [CITE Ma et al. 2012; Yang et al. 2016].
 It's worth mentioning that the research listed above have only looked at the effects of corrosion on column flexural performance.
 The tested RC columns were either ductile or only longitudinal reinforcements were corroded [CITE Meda et al. 2014; Goksu and Ilki 2016], hence the mode of failure was flexure.
 As, the transverse reinforcement has a higher probability of being corroded before the longitudinal reinforcement due to the smaller distance to the corrosive atmosphere, there may be a significant change in the behavior of the columns having corrosion in both reinforcements.
 Experimental tests by Vu and Li (2018) [CITE] reveal that 25% corrosion level in transverse reinforcement (stirrups) can significantly reduce the lateral load capacity, and in addition, change the failure mechanism from flexure to flexure-shear failure under low-axial level.
 For very high axial loads, the change in failure modes occur at a very low corrosion level of transverse reinforcements.
-Li et al. (2018) [CITE] also reported that with increase in corrosion level of transverse reinforcement pure shear failure was observed with considerable loss of strength and stiffness along with a more severe pinching effect.
+Li et al. (2018) [CITE] also reported that with an increase in corrosion level of transverse reinforcement pure shear failure was observed with considerable loss of strength and stiffness along with a more severe pinching effect.
 Thus, for lifetime seismic vulnerability assessment of older RC buildings, it is imperative that analytical model should capture the non-ductile shear failure mechanisms of RC columns.